growr-xyz/growr-identity/growr-agent-framework.md

 ## Architecture diagram

-Currently the communication between Growr SSFI Agent dApp and the GAG is by GraphQL API.
+Currently the communication between GSA dApp and the GAG is by GraphQL API.
 GraphQL allows for Schema discovery from client perspective and Schema Stitching from Server perspective to achieve flexibility and decentralization at some stage.
 For future iterations IGA will be added, the GA SDK will be used in the GSA dApp.
 Also all communication between agents should be implemented in message pattern over DIDComm or other encrypted and secured channels.
 Schema repository and Trusted PGA registries should be implement as Growr Trust framework services.
 Core protocol will be extended further as well.
 Check [Growr Roadmap]() for details for different elements.

 ![Architecture](growr-agent-framework.svg)
+# TODO

+Split in two diagrams
+Synchronize with roadmap
+Add schemas and config to current Growr Agent container

 ## Growr Agent SDK Specs
 ### External dependencies